 Management believes the Pool has no material uncertain tax positions and, accordingly, it has not recorded a liability for unrecognized tax expense.
-To the extent that the Pool was assessed interest or penalties associated with income tax positions, such expense would be recognized as an operating expense.
+To the extent that the Pool was assessed interest or penalties associated

 Pensions

 For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pension, and pension expense, information about the fiduciary net position of all state-sponsored pension plans and additions to/deductions from those plans' fiduciary net position have been determined on the same basis as they are reported by the Washington State Department of Retirement Systems.
 For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value.